kriston-burnstein/kriston-burnstein/README.md

 <p align="left">
 Hi, I’m Kriston.

-My work centers on creating clarity from complexity and I enjoy cutting through the noise.
+My work centers on creating clarity within complexity and I enjoy cutting through the noise.
 I’m a Product Strategist with a software engineering edge, using this space to prototype, test ideas, and stay close to the build process.

 I believe in community and operate with empathy.
-I'm always interested in connecting with socially conscious builders and teams.<p>
+I'm always interested in connecting with mission-driven builders and teams.<p>

 <br>
 </br>